 - Trichotillomania: It is a condition observed in slightly older babies where they compulsively pull their hair out.
 This could be a reason for hair fall.

-When is it a Sign of a Serious Problem?
+When Is It a Serious Problem?

 Excessive hair loss could be due to numerous issues.
-It could indicate nutritional problems, infections like cradle cap or other medical issues.
+It could indicate nutritional problems, infections like cradle cap, or other medical issues.
 It is advised that you observe your child closely and talk to your doctor if the hair loss is continuous and excessive.

-What Can You do if Your Infant’s Hair is Falling Out
+What Can You Do If Your Infant’s Hair Is Falling Out?

 There are numerous ways to combat hair fall, some of which are:

-- Using medicated baby shampoos to fight infections
+- Using medicated baby shampoos to fight infections.

-What if Your Baby is Completely Bald
+What If Your Baby Is Completely Bald?

 This is extremely common.
 Many babies are born bald.
-You can rest easy even if your baby doesn’t grow hair till her first birthday.
+You can rest easy even if your baby doesn’t grow hair till his first birthday.
 Each baby has a different cycle of development.
-Don’t panic about your baby having a bald spot, as, unless there are any other symptoms, it is normal.
+Don’t panic about your baby having a bald spot, because unless there are any other symptoms, it is normal.
 Talk to your doctor if you fear other symptoms exist or if you need further clarifications.

 Tips to Prevent Infant Hair Loss